xu-yuan1/openvino-docs/pages/documentation/openvino-runtime-user-guide/changing-input-shapes.rst

 .. image:: ./_assets/batch_relaxation.png
 	:alt: batch_relaxed

 * transform the model during Model Optimizer conversion on the back phase.
-For more information, see the :ref:`Model Optimizer extension <model_optimizer_extensibility>`.
+For more information, see the :ref:`Model Optimizer extension <extensibility__model_optimizer>`.

 * transform OpenVINO Model during the runtime.
-For more information, see :ref:`OpenVINO Runtime Transformations <transformations_overview>`.
+For more information, see :ref:`OpenVINO Runtime Transformations <extensibility_transformations__overview>`.

 * modify the original model with the help of the original framework.

 Extensibility
 -------------

 OpenVINO provides a special mechanism that allows adding support of shape inference for custom operations.
-This mechanism is described in the :ref:`Extensibility documentation <extensibility_api_introduction>`
+This mechanism is described in the :ref:`Extensibility documentation <extensibility__api_introduction>`

 Introduction (Python)
 ~~~~~~~~~~~~~~~~~~~~~